jonescompneurolab/hnn/installer/mac/README.md

 ## Run post-install checks and compile NEURON mode files

-- Run the command below to check that all of the steps were successful and are ready to run HNN.
+- Run a post-installation check to ensure that all necessary libraries were successful installed.
+Finally, we will compile the NEURON mod files.

     ```bash
     curl -s "https://raw.githubusercontent.com/jonescompneurolab/hnn/master/installer/mac/check-post.sh" | bash